 MO Big Band plays Monk

-This autumn the Metropole Orkest Big Band will honour an amazing jazz legend during four concerts.
-In October, the Big Band serenates the legendary Thelonious Monk.
-This year the American pianist would have celebrated his 100th birthday – a perfect reason for the MO Big Band to breathe new life into his nowadays’ still valuable compositions.
+This autumn, the MO Big Band will pay tribute to Thelonious Monk.
+The American pianist would have celebrated his 100th birthday this year, a perfect reason for the MO Big Band to honor his work during four concerts.